zydou/arti/crates/tor-bytes/README.md

 # tor-bytes

-`tor-bytes`: Utilities to decode/encode things into bytes.
+Utilities to decode/encode things into bytes.

 ## Overview